 Datapoint and historicaldata: If you need financial data, chances are you need to get the latest data as well as historical data.
 This may sound mundane, but being able to pull the most recent data, data from a specific point in history, or data over a specific series of dates is the backbone of any financial data platform.
 Intrinio's datapoint function pulls the most recent data for any type of data.
-You can use it in Excel like this to get the most recent marketcap:
+You can use it like this via API to get the most recent stock price:

-Then, you can use historicaldata to pull data historically in excel:
+Then, you can use historicaldata to pull data historically via API: